AVSLab/basilisk/docs/source/Install/installBuild.rst

     python run_all_test.py

 To run only the python test use the following commands.
-Please see :ref:`installOptionalPackages` on how to run an optional multi-processing version of ``pytest``.

 .. code-block:: console